Dhanush-S-Gowda/rock-paper-scissor-web-game/README.md

 ## How to Play

-1. Open the `index.html` file in your web browser or go to .
+1. Open the `index.html` file in your web browser or go to [rock paper scissors game](https://dhanush-s-gowda.github.io/rock-paper-scissor-web-game/).
 2. You will see the game interface with images representing Rock, Paper, and Scissors.
 3. Click on the button representing your choice (Rock, Paper, or Scissors).
 4. The computer will randomly select its choice.